 Beach day — point of entry at North End, 2019.

 Cappy’s Arrow Inn at North Long Branch ad, May 1958.
-Casper J. Anselmi acquired the business in 1954.
-A former NYPD detective, he was beaten to death while working as a security guard at the Pierre Hotel in NYC in 1965.
+Casper J. Anselmi acquired the business in November 1954.
+A former NYPD rackets squad detective, he was beaten to death while working as a security guard at the Pierre Hotel in NYC in 1965.
+The business is now Charley’s.

 Mike Booth in his “Panda’s Wagon” foodtruck at North End beach, early 1970s.